Liberace: Early life and education

-Liberace began playing the piano at the age of four.
+Liberace began playing the piano at age four.
 While Sam took his children to concerts to further expose them to music, he was a taskmaster demanding high standards from the children in both practice and performance.
 Liberace's prodigious talent was evident from his early years.
-By the age of 7, he was capable of memorizing difficult pieces.
-He studied the technique of the Polish pianist Ignacy Jan Paderewski.
-At the age of eight, he met Paderewski backstage after a concert at the Pabst Theater in Milwaukee.
+By age 7, he was capable of memorizing difficult pieces.
+He studied the technique of Polish pianist Ignacy Jan Paderewski.
+Aged eight, he met Paderewski backstage after a concert at the Pabst Theater in Milwaukee.
 "I was intoxicated by the joy I got from the great virtuoso's playing", Liberace said later.
 "My dreams were filled with fantasies of following his footsteps...Inspired and fired with ambition, I began to practice with a fervour that made my previous interest in the piano look like neglect."
 Paderewski later became a family friend as well as Liberace's mentor, to whom the protégé never missed any opportunities to pay tribute.

 The Depression was financially hard on the Liberace family.
-In childhood, Liberace suffered from a speech impediment; as a teen, he was taunted by neighborhood children, who mocked him for his effeminate personality, his avoidance of sports, and his fondness for cooking and the piano.
+In childhood, Liberace suffered from a speech impediment; as a teen, he was taunted by neighborhood children who mocked him for his effeminate personality, his avoidance of sports, and his fondness for cooking and the piano.
 Liberace concentrated on his piano playing with the help of music teacher Florence Kelly, who oversaw Liberace's musical development for ten years.
-He gained experience playing popular music in theaters, on local radio, for dancing classes, clubs and weddings.
+He gained experience playing popular music in theaters, on local radio, and for dancing classes, clubs, and weddings.

 In 1934, he played jazz piano with a school group named The Mixers and later with other groups.
-Liberace performed in cabarets and strip clubs.
-Although Sam and Frances did not approve, their son was earning a living during hard times.
+Liberace performed in cabarets and strip clubs; although Sam and Frances disapproved, their son was earning a living during hard times.
 For a while, Liberace adopted the stage name Walter Busterkeys.
-He showed an interest in draftsmanship, design and painting, and he became a fastidious dresser and follower of fashion.
+He showed an interest in draftsmanship, design, and painting, and he became a fastidious dresser and a follower of fashion.
 By this time, he was displaying a penchant for turning eccentricities into attention-getting practices, and he earned popularity at school despite some making him an object of ridicule.